Drink to Your Health: Cannabis Tea for the Common Cold

 I discovered there’s already a market for prepackaged cannabis teas, and with makers like Stillwater and Jane’s Brew, the benefits of cannabis tea are readily available for the steeping.
 I also learned that capable cannabis users can make their own soothing versions right at home.

-He says that CBD also does two things:
+CBD also does two things:

 - Enhance the body’s innate protective endocannabinoid response.